 Without the own-occupation definition, you may not be able to collect benefits if you can work in another occupation.

-Your insurance company cannot change your rates or benefits as long as you are making your payments on time.
+Your insurance company cannot increase or change your rates or benefits as long as you are making your payments on time.
 This is not always the case in all disability insurance contracts.
 There are some policies where rates can change.

-This feature provides protection in the event you suffer an injury or illness and become partially disabled but are still able to work in your primary specialty.
+This feature offers security should you become partially disabled due to an injury or disease yet are still able to continue in your main field of work.
 In essence, you do not have to be fully disabled to collect the benefit.

 By providing a partial benefit if you suffer an illness or injury, you are able to collect partial benefits as you recover from any disability and transition back into the workforce.
 If you don't have this provision in your disability contract, you may have to be fully disabled before you can qualify to receive benefits.

 For example, someone who has cancer may be fully disabled as they are going through treatment.
-Once the treatment is complete, they are able to work again but only at a part-time level.
-The partial or residual disability benefit casts a broader safety net by making it possible for someone who has experienced an injury or illness to gradually return to work and still be paid partial benefits.
+Once the treatment is complete, they may be able to work again at a part-time level.
+This disability insurance rider casts a broader safety net by making it possible for someone who has experienced an injury or illness to gradually return to work and still be paid partial benefits.

 Your disability contract includes language that specifies how to qualify for partial or residual disability benefits.
 Typically, these include a loss of time, loss of income, and/or loss of duties.
 Be aware of your contract requirements.

-The key with this rider is that you have the option to increase the benefit in the future without undergoing additional health evaluations.
+The key with this insurance rider is that you have the option to increase the benefit in the future without undergoing additional health evaluations.
 The rider allows for the future purchase of additional benefits subject only to the financial qualification and not health.

 There can be several insurability options from which to select.
 Know the pros and cons of each before making that choice.
 Some future increase options come with an additional premium, while others are free.
 Choose which is best based on your specific needs.

 Once you are back to work, you probably will not be making 100% of what you were before you were injured, and it may take some time to build up your base again.
 In addition, you may not be ready to come back at the same work pace as before and need time to build up to that.

 This is where the recovery benefit comes into play.
 It ensures that you can go back to work in a way that helps support your recovery following a disability event.
 Make sure you understand how long the recovery benefit will last based on your policy.

 Instead of figuring this out by yourself, let our financial planners at Spaugh Dameron Tenny, who have experience and knowledge working in this area, guide you through this process.
-They can help you understand your options, answer your questions, and help you make the best decision based on your specific situation.
+They can help you understand your options, answer your questions, and guide you in making the best decision based on your specific situation.

 A disability income policy has exclusions and limitations.
 For costs and complete details of coverage call 704-557-8750.

-Financial Planner and Partner with Spaugh Dameron Tenny since 2002.
-With the help of his team, John created a lecture series called Physicians Financial Focus, authored a book call The Residents Survival Guide and has coached hundreds and hundreds of physicians from residency/fellowship into practice.
+John Dameron has been a financial planner and partner with Spaugh Dameron Tenny since 2002.
+With the help of the SDT team, John created a lecture series called Physicians Financial Focus, authored a book entitled The Residents and Fellows Financial Survival Guide, and has coached hundreds of physicians from residency/fellowship into practice.
 His expertise has also been featured on KevinMD.